 Editor’s Note: This analysis is part of the USC-Brookings Schaeffer Initiative for Health Policy, which is a partnership between Economic Studies at Brookings and the University of Southern California Schaeffer Center for Health Policy & Economics.
 The Initiative aims to inform the national health care debate with rigorous, evidence-based analysis leading to practical recommendations using the collaborative strengths of USC and Brookings.
 This work was supported by a grant from the Robert Wood Johnson Foundation.
+This piece was edited on September 14, 2022 to correct the effective date of a regulation and an associated hyperlink.

 There is considerable empirical evidence that requiring consumers to pay even very small health insurance premiums—as little as a few dollars per month (or less)—can meaningfully reduce enrollment.
 This is likely because remitting a premium involves significant cognitive and hassle costs, which can cause enrollees to miss payments—and thus lose coverage—even when a premium imposes a minimal financial burden.
 In light of this evidence, this analysis examines how many Health Insurance Marketplace enrollees currently pay very small premiums, how policymakers could eliminate those premiums if they wished to do so, and how those steps would affect insurance coverage, federal costs, and other outcomes of interest.